-Potato (Solanum tuberosum) is the major food crop after wheat and rice, and it is grown in over 150 countries throughout the world [1].
+Potato (Solanum tuberosum L.) is the major food crop after wheat and rice, and it is grown in over 150 countries throughout the world [1].
 India, the world's second-largest potato producer after China, produces 50.19 million MT tubers yearly over 2.17 million hectares, with an average productivity of 23.1 MT ha-1 [2].
 The crop may be cultivated in nearly every state and under a wide range of conditions.
-The states of UP, West Bengal, and Bihar account for about 75% of total potato acreage and 80% of total production.
-In India, the per capita availability of potato is 17.7 kg, which is about a third of the global average.
-The potato is known as the "King of Vegetables" and is a high-valued vegetable crop in Haryana.
+The states of Uttar Pradesh, West Bengal, and Bihar account for about 75% of total potato acreage and 80% of total production.
+In India, the per capita availability of potato is 23.5 kg/year, which is about a third of the global average [19].
+Potato is known as the "King of Vegetables" and is a high-valued vegetable crop in Haryana.
 It is primarily grown in Ambala, Panchkula, Yamunanagar, Kurukshetra, Hisar, and Karnal districts of Haryana.

 Potato, as a highly nutritive crop, necessitates the optimal concentration of essential plant nutrients for effective crop production.
-Nitrogen is the most vital and limiting nutrient for potato crop growth and development among the many key nutrients.
+Nitrogen is the most vital and limiting nutrient for potato crop growth and development among the many key nutrients [20].
 In plants, it has a role in the structure and configuration of nucleic acids, proteins, free amino acids, and enzymes.
-Apart from its role in protein production, nitrogen is an essential component of the chlorophyll molecule.
 Potato tubers are indeed the crop's most valuable and nutrient-dense organ.
 Due to its perishability, tubers should be sold and consumed as soon as possible after harvest.
 Too much time in the marketing process might result in significant losses for both farmers and consumers.
 To avoid this, potato tubers must be stored in order to keep a consistent supply in the market.
 This necessitates the monitoring of tuber quality at harvest as well as in storage.
 Many factors influence the storage behaviour of potato tubers.
 Weight loss and chemical composition of stored tubers is influenced by meteorological variables, physiological age of the seed tuber, cultivated variety, and soil type during the growth period, as well as agronomic factors such as leaf withering before maturity and harvest date [3].
-Agronomic measures like as fertilizer application influence tuber yield and quality after harvest, and should be maximised, since too low or too high fertilizer application can reduce tuber
+Agronomic measures like as fertilizer application influence tuber yield and quality after harvest, and should be maximised, since too low or too high fertilizer application can reduce tuber shelf life [4].

-Studies conducted by [5] showed a positive correlation between storage period and degradation in the quality of tubers.
-[6] reported variation in the performance of different genotypes during the storage period.
+Studies conducted by Mail et al. [5] showed a positive correlation between storage period and degradation in the quality of tubers.
+Gupta et al. [6] reported that during the storage period the performance of different genotypes varies.
 Sprouting of potato tubers caused some undesirable changes in the tuber quality such as weight loss, shrinkage and loss of nutritive value [7].
-Keeping in view the above stated points, the
+Keeping in view the above stated points, the experiment was conducted to assess the effect of different doses of nitrogen on shelf life of different potato cultivar, viz., Kufri Pukhraj, Kufri Gaurav and AICRP-P-39.